adamzman/NodeRed_Niagara_Obix_Node/README.md

 - `msg.method` -> Action (msg.method must be either 'GET' (for Reading) or 'POST' (for Writing)) (String)
 - `msg.path` -> Path (String)
 - `msg.value` -> Default Value (String, Boolean, or Number)

+## Niagara Obix Watcher Node
+Watches several points and returns an array which includes all the points that changed since the last pull

+- **Poll Rate** - The interval at which points are returned.
+Must be between 1 - 30 seconds.
+- **Search Paths** - Searches through the list of paths that are configured below.
+- **Paths** - The list of paths that are returned on each pull. **After the initial pull, Only values that have changed since the last pull will be returned.** Add a new Path by clicking the "Add New Path" and Delete a path by clicking the "x" next to the path.
+You can also sort the list by clicking the sort button or dragging the three bars next to the path.